artsy/guides/guides/Retrospectives.md

 - Take notes of action items.

 Many articles, blog posts, and books suggest having a dedicated facilitator rather than having one of the team members play this role, which would help remove bias.
 In a small team, that may not be an option but is something for the facilitator to keep in mind.
+Rotating facililators is also encouraged to increase participation and distribute sense of ownership throughout the process.

 __Format__